Wild Metal Country: Release

 Wild Metal Country was released for Microsoft Windows by Gremlin Interactive in Europe on 15 May 1999.
 In co-operation with Matrox, subsequent releases of the game added bump mapping to enhance the game's graphical fidelity.
-A Dreamcast port, under the name Wild Metal, was released by Rockstar Games on 1 February 2000.
+A Dreamcast port, under the name Wild Metal, was released by Rockstar Games in North America on 1 February 2000 and in the United Kingdom on 25 February.
 In January 2004, the Windows version of the game, enhanced with compatibility for modern hardware, was re-released as part of Rockstar Games' "Rockstar Classics" series of freeware games, which had already included 1997's Grand Theft Auto and was available on the company's website.
 Alongside Rockstar Games' entire catalogue of Windows games, Wild Metal Country was also released on digital distribution platform Steam in January 2008.

 Reception

 Wild Metal Country and Wild Metal both received mixed reviews.
-Writing for games website GameSpot, Ben Stahl concluded his review of the Dreamcast version with "this game had plenty of potential, but it turned out to be a boring shooter so frustrating that it's hardly worth a rental".
-Greg Orlando of Next Generation said of the same console version, "War is hell, kid, and sometimes it's pretty darn ugly, too.
-But we sort of enjoy the smell of Wild Metal in the morning."
+Writing for games website GameSpot, Ben Stahl concluded his review of the Dreamcast version, saying that the game had potential, but felt to be boring and frustrating.
+Greg Orlando of NextGen reviewed the same console version, giving it three stars out of five, having a positive remark about its gameplay.